In This Article...

 From a very young age, I had a dream… to conquer the world in my own way… A dream that would bring me to push my curiosity ever further to new cultures and new civilizations around the globe.
-Already at 6 y/o, I was trying to convince my father to leave my home of Canada and move to the United States… That didn’t happen, but the idea stayed deep inside since!
+Already at 6 y/o, I was trying to convince my father to leave my home of Canada and move to the United States… That didn’t happen, but the idea stayed deep inside ever since!

-Age 17, I worked 2 jobs in a kitchen and in a theater at minimum wage and over 10 hours daily to be able to round up enough money to leave a year later, with a friend of mine, to what would be the very first of my adventures: 2 months around Western Europe by train.
-It was a revelation for me, and since that very moment I came back I knew I had to leave again, then again and again to reach a point where I committed to dedicating my life and future to accomplish this long time dream.
+Age 16, I worked 2 jobs in a kitchen and in a theater at minimum wage and over 10 hours daily to be able to round up enough money to leave a year later, with a friend of mine, to what would be the very first of my adventures: 2 months around Western Europe by train.
+It was a revelation for me, and since that very moment I came back I knew I had to leave again, then again and again, to reach a point where I committed to dedicating my life and future to accomplish this long time dream.

 In 2005, hours after finishing my last exam of my Engineering degree, I would set sail on this adventure, and never looked back.
 I had prepared what I envisioned would be a way to fund my travels and had started a small online business 2 years prior.
 At the time, I had no models… It was this vision that embodied what would become one of the first Digital Nomad lifestyles on the planet.
 With a few blogs and websites I had built and generating small revenue through advertising, I imagined a lifestyle on the road, based on nothing that had been done before.

 Fast forward today, more than 15 years on the road and my dream to visit every country in the world is always appearing more realistic.
 I’ve circled the globe more than 6 times, boarded over 2000 airplanes and checked in over 5000 nights of booked rooms… My Digital Nomad life is now deeply encrusted in me and there is only one way forward… To Travel every country of the world!

 Inventing my concept of a Digital Nomad Lifestyle